 Our Recent Accomplishments

-Thanks to the generosity of many Americans who care about their friends and neighbors with kidney disease, Last year, nearly 84,000 people—1 out of every 5 U.S. dialysis patients—received assistance from the American Kidney Fund for health insurance premiums and other treatment-related expenses.
+Thanks to the generosity of many Americans who care about their friends and neighbors with kidney disease, In 2013, more than 87,000 people—1 out of every 5 U.S. dialysis patients—received assistance from the American Kidney Fund for health insurance premiums and other treatment-related expenses.
 Ninety-seven cents of every dollar spent by the American Kidney Fund went directly to programs and services.

-We provided direct assistance to patients in all 50 states and every U.S. territory in 2012:
+We provided direct assistance to patients in all 50 states, the District of Columbia and every U.S. territory in 2013:

-- More than 60 children with kidney disease received grants to attend summer camp.
+- 53 children with kidney disease received grants to attend summer camp

-- Our outreach to increase awareness of kidney disease generated 370 million media impressions
+- Our outreach to increase awareness of kidney disease generated nearly 350 million media impressions

-- More than 27,000 people received free kidney disease screenings in 18 cities nationwide
+- 22,500 people received free kidney disease screenings in 20 cities nationwide

-- More than 2,400 healthcare professionals received continuing education through our online courses.
+- 5,600 healthcare professionals received continuing education through our eight online courses

 Millions of people nationwide benefit annually from the American Kidney Fund’s efforts to fight kidney disease through health education and prevention efforts.
 The American Kidney Fund’s national campaign, Pair Up: Join the Fight to Prevent Kidney Disease, empowers women to protect themselves—and the people they love—from kidney disease.

 In 2012, Consumers Digest named the American Kidney Fund one of the nation’s top three health charities for spending efficiency.
 As an 12-time recipient of the top “Four Star” rating from Charity Navigator, the American Kidney Fund is ranked among the top 1 percent of charities nationwide for fiscal accountability.
 In addition, the American Kidney Fund holds an A+ rating from the American Institute of Philanthropy; adheres to the National Health Council Standards of Excellence; and is a member of the Better Business Bureau Wise Giving Alliance.